knowrob/knowrob/src/db/mongo/README.md

 can quickly filter out records based on the timestamp when they were acquired.
-`Note` in case of array values (as for tf) it is important that the indexed key has identical values for all array members (e.g., the same header stamp in case of tf) -- a patched [robot state publisher](https://github.com/code-iai/robot_state_publisher) should be used for robot transforms to avoid this issue.
+`Note` in case of array values (as for tf) it is important that the indexed key has identical values for all array members (e.g., the same header stamp in case of tf) -- however, *it is advised to avoid generating indices over arrays*.

 ### Querying mongo
 Documents in mongo DB can be retrieved by first creating a cursor on